 We treat each individual patient as a whole person, using person centred treatment techniques to treat the mind, body and spirit comprehensively.
 Failing to treat the psychological aspect of gambling addiction and the issues underpinning it, will usually result in relapse.
 For this particular addiction, full inpatient residential abstinence and rehabilitation provides the individual with the best chance of staying permanently free from gambling and other addictive behaviours in future.
 Furthermore, all patients that complete their gambling addiction treatment programme with us, will also receive 12 months complimentary aftercare at their chosen rehab.
 We consider this a vital ingredient as it assists with keeping the individual inspired and engaged in the recovery process and helps them to overcome any problems and challenges they may be facing back in their home environment.

 Gambling addiction can become life threatening if left untreated and it can affect anyone.
 If you or a loved one is suffering from addiction to gambling or a gambling problem, it is important you seek help immediately.
-Call us now, or chat to us LIVE online; we are open 24/7 and waiting for your call.
+Call us now, or talk to us on LIVE CHAT; we are open 24/7 and waiting for your call.
 We can help you or a loved one to take the first steps in breaking free from gambling permanently!